← All workflows

 Why teams use it

-Reduce amicus brief drafting time from days to hours with AI-powered automation
+Reduce brief drafting time from days to hours with AI-powered first drafts that include all required sections

-Generate publication-quality Bluebook citations and complete tables of authorities automatically
+Generate accurate Bluebook citations and a complete Table of Authorities automatically

 Questions